Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 - Vanderbilt's games this year have hit the over on two of three set point totals (66.7%).

-- The Commodores have turned the ball over eight times this season, four more turnovers than the Huskies have forced (4).
+- The Commodores have turned the ball over four more times (8 total) than the Huskies have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for Vanderbilt at SISportsbook.